there4/slim-unit-testing-example/README.md

 Thanks must be given to [Nicholas Humfrey][njh] for his work in this [integration testing harness][njh_test].

+## Changelog

+* 0.0.9 Bug fix for [issue 4][issue4], with thanks to origal for his work in solving a problem with get parameters.

 [slim]: http://www.slimframework.com/
 [issues]: https://github.com/there4/slim-unit-testing-example/issues
 [phpunit]: http://phpunit.de/manual/current/en/index.html